seumoo/virtual-world-thesis/README.md

 </br>

-I developed the following interactions to help with FM operations:
+In the virtual world, I developed the following interactions:

 - First-person movement for users to navigate the facility
 - Facility databases which streams real-time data of equipment including sensors, thermostats, and HVAC units
 - Interaction with equipment to display data from the database stream
-- An interface which detects connecting pipe segments for fire sprinklers
+- Pipe segment detection for fire sprinklers

+Figure 2 shows a sample interaction with an air handling unit (AHU) where the interface displays real-time sensor data from the AHU.
+The next section explains my methodology to develop this virtual world.

 </br>

 <img src="./media/movement_demo.gif" width="724" height="490" />
-<figcaption><b>Figure 2: Interaction with equipment and data in the virtual world</b></figcaption>
+<figcaption><b>Figure 2: Interaction with equipment in the virtual world</b></figcaption>

 </br>